wix/stylable/packages/stylable/site/docs/references/class-selectors.md

 layout: docs
 ---

-You use [CSS classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors) to define the local name of internal component parts, for example you can define `.button` in a menu component.
+You use [CSS classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors) to define the local name of internal component parts.
+For example, you can define a `.button` in a menu component.

-In **Stylable** class selectors are scoped to the [namespace](./namespace.md) of the stylesheet.
+In **Stylable**, class selectors are scoped to the [namespace](./namespace.md) of the stylesheet.

 ```css
 /* CSS */